apache/incubator-ponymail-site/source/markdown/docs/ARCHIVING.md

 If you use LDAP, you can modify the LDAP queries in the example AAA file to suit your organization.

+## Using the right ID generator
+Pony Mail relies on ID generators to produce a unique document ID for each email.
+Depending on the setup of your installation, we recommend using one of two generators:

+- If you have a single-node setup, we recommend using the `full` generator.
+This generator uses the full message body, including MTA trails (Received headers etc), to generate an ID.
+- If you have a clustered/redundant setup (multiple archiver nodes), we recommend using the `redundant` generator.
+This will use as many unique traits in an email as possible, but discard the MTA trail (which differs from machine to machine).

+We do not recommend using the older generators (`medium` and `short`) for new installations, as they are theoretically prone to create duplicate IDs (See issues #176 #177 #178).

 ## Importing/Archiving HTML-only emails
 Should you need to import HTML-only emails into the archive, you may enable this